The gift that keeps on giving, bounces

 With Coach Wooden, 1992 McDonald’s All American game

 One lasting memory is from the 1992 team’s first shootaround.
 Everyone expected Jason Kidd and a couple others to dominate.
 Instead, it was soft-spoken guard Tony Delk who couldn’t miss, his teammates gasping with each picture-perfect shot.
-Delk would go on to win an NCAA championship at Kentucky and play ten NBA seasons, but that day he was just a kid from Mississippi unaware we were all witnessing the moments before greatness.
+Delk would go on to win an NCAA championship at Kentucky and play ten NBA seasons, but that day he was just a kid from Tennessee unaware all of us staffers were witnessing a moment.

-(Being in Chicago during the Bulls’ rise was something special, too.
-The entire city would pause when the Bulls tipped off, every tavern and every TV screen — all eyes locked on Jordan and Pippen.)
+Being in Chicago during the Bulls’ rise was special, too.
+The entire city would come to a standstill it felt like, whenever the Bulls tipped off, every tavern and every TV screen — all eyes on Jordan and Pippen.

 Fast forward about 20 years.
 Christi and I bought a basketball goal for our Texas driveway one Christmas when the boys were in grade school.
 No L-shape like Steve’s, but still a serviceable court.
 They spent countless hours there, and we endured more than a few emotional dinnertimes with three boys fired up about some perceived injustice that had just occurred on the asphalt.